Banner Image

 April 30–September 30

-Wilderness First Responder, NLS, Pleasure Craft Operator Card, F Class driver’s license and at least 21 years of age for insurance purposes, extensive knowledge of canoe tripping which includes White Water, Safe Food Handling certificate
+Wilderness First Responder, NLS, Pleasure Craft Operator Card, F Class driver’s license, extensive knowledge of canoe tripping which includes White Water, Safe Food Handling certificate

 ORCKA Canoe Tripping Instructor, ORCKA Moving Water Instructor